Before the Event

 - Catering.
 People probably want lunch, so if the venue offers catering, great!
 If not, no worries, you can always just tell the group to go and organize lunch on their own.

 - Drinks.
-Some venues have a fridge with drinks, if not, you might just want to get some water and plastic cups from the local supermarket.
+Some venues have a fridge with drinks, if not, you might just want to get some water and cups from the local supermarket.